The Speed of Sound

 Cover of new version LAURE wd be smoky she is dreaming in shades of grey.
 Something “in here/out there” as an effort to “see thru it/see it thru” is taking on new shape –

 Translating.
 I look up while translating and think about Baudelaire and his Mum.
 Baudelaire was in love with Edgar Allen Poe.
 Bauedelaire’s mum knew a little English, and they translated Edgar Allen Poe together.
 Laure – I love her.
 Dreaming up variations of her cosmology in a way I find has much acceptance and relief.
 Her deep edgy mournful chowder lays near dauntless childhood traumas of mine, always in pursuit of their own.
 I find fresh candor in her descriptions that eerily reflects the double of death and sex, of holiness and sex, of sorrow and sex, the manner into which I was born.
 To lay with a mind of a girl who traverses through the wreckage of her youth, grave, intent, yearning.
 A girl whose figure hides behind flower and shrub – secretly watching boys yank off.
 She is a perfect monster of sorrow and love.
 Stubbornness magnified, impotent with grief, and yet like Rimbaud over the top admissions that descend out of the holy replete and surge into questions of dour tragic winsome belief.
-There is beauty about her I find morbid humor in shocking ruesome relief.
+There is beauty about her I find morbid yet its humor provides shocking ruesome relief.

 Started translating Laure by Colette Peignot.
 Fabulous.
 Falling into somebody elses beautiful muses that are tragic destructive mournful, privileged, sexually embarked upon, captivated by images, starts right off – coming through The Religion.

-Cervantes is a new piece, still in excavation mode, its about his trunk, in the play The Man of la Mancha, his theatrical trunk, being thrown in Prison right along with him by The Inquisition.
+Cervantes is a new piece, still in excavation mode, its about his trunk, in the play The Man of la Mancha, his theatrical trunk, is thrown in Prison right along with him by The Inquisition.
 And me in turn now finding it – as play inside the play – as a state of temptation.
 (And Prison remorse?)